-Tomb of Jesus Reopened for Pilgrims in Jerusalem After Costly Restoration
+Tomb of Jesus Reopens for Pilgrims in Jerusalem After Costly Restoration

 The project was undertaken by a team of scientists and conservation experts from the National Technical University of Athens.
 It focused on the edicule of the tomb, which was built in the 18th century to protect what was believed to be the burial chamber of Jesus.
 The structural renovations lasted nine months.

 University professor Antonia Moropoulou oversaw the work done at the shrine.
-Moropoulou said that an overhaul of the structure was needed; work was also needed to be done for its rainwater drainage and sewage system, according to Reuters.
+Moropoulou said that an overhaul of the structure was needed and that work had to be done for its rainwater drainage and sewage system, according to Reuters.

 The Guardian reports that funding for the restoration came from the six denominations that run the church, as well as King Abdullah of Jordan, and the Palestinian Authority.
-A $1.3 million-dollar donation from Mica Ertegun, the widow of music mogul Ahmet Ertegun, also pushed the project forward.
+A $1.3 million donation from Mica Ertegun, the widow of music mogul Ahmet Ertegun, also pushed the project forward.

 Delayed Restoration